-This distinctive, strong and energetic name is recommended for babies with congenial last names.
-It was once a unisex name but is now used exclusively for girls.
-Tatum means ‘Tate’s homestead’.
+This distinctive, strong and energetic name is recommended for babies with striking last names.
+It was once a unisex name but is now exclusive to girls.
+Tatum means ‘Tate’s homestead.’

 Even though it has religious resonance, Veda has made a strong place for itself as a modern name.
 It has two initials, a sharp V initial, and an ‘a’ ending.